diegojromerolopez/diegojromerolopez.github.io/content/en/post/2026-01-12-how-to-use-a-llm-to-upgrade-your-project.md

 I need to fix the GitHub actions by hand.
 I need to investigate if you can give permissions to the agent to do actions in only one project.
 If that is the case, I will use the LLM to fix the issues.

+The Google AI Plans have a very aggressive quota for personal developers.
+I am not sure it is worth it to have it.

 # Conclusion